Back to Learn

 Sector Concentration

-Multiple holdings in the same industry (e.g., all tech stocks).
+Multiple holdings in the same industry, such as all technology stocks

 Geographic Concentration